aralroca/prerender-macro/README.md

 ## Usage with React

 For React components, since React does not have a built-in function for injecting HTML strings directly into JSX, you need to use `dangerouslySetInnerHTML`.
 This allows you to bypass React's default behavior and inject raw HTML into the DOM.
-Here's how you can do it:

 Example: